VegaASM/V-Elf-Disc-Drive-Lighter/README.md

 History:

-v0.4 - Apr 3, 2021 - Removed branch instruction to make a loop.
+v0.4 - Apr 3, 2021 - Removed branch instruction that was used to make a loop.
 It's not needed, just let an exception occur, disc drive will still light up.

 v0.3 - Apr 1, 2021 - Minor fix (had a virtual address listed for p_paddr, fixed it)